Kin of farmers who died during anti-agri law stir yet to get compensation: Rahul Gandhi | Politics

 Kin of farmers who died during anti-agri law stir yet to get compensation: Rahul Gandhi

-Because, PMs reverence is only for his 2-3 friends, Gandhi said in a tweet in Hindi.Congress general secretary communications, Jairam Ramesh also said the Bharat Jodo Yatra marked this day by paying tributes to the farmers who died during the agitation.Todays the 1st anniversary of PMs announcement that the three black farm laws were being withdrawn.
+Because, PMs reverence is only for his 2-3 friends, Gandhi said in a tweet in Hindi.Rahul Gandhi and other senior leaders observed silence in Buldhana district of Maharashtra on Saturday as a mark of tribute to the 733 martyred farmers.Congress general secretary communications, Jairam Ramesh also said the Bharat Jodo Yatra marked this day by paying tributes to the farmers who died during the agitation.Todays the 1st anniversary of PMs announcement that the three black farm laws were being withdrawn.

 - Country: